Celebration of 50 years of Lyme Land Trust in June 2017

-Several festive events will be held in the coming months to celebrate the 50th anniversary of the founding of the Lyme Land Conservation Trust.
+Several festive events will be held in the coming months to celebrate the 50th anniversary of the founding of the Lyme Land Trust.
 We want to honor the Lyme residents who had the forethought, the vision, and the energy to preserve both the beautiful and varied open spaces of Lyme and its rural quality.
 Piece by piece, almost 3,000 acres of wetlands, forest, fields, streams and ponds have been kept safe for future generations.

 The Land Trust couldn’t have done it without the thousands of vol- unteer hours donated by those who have cleared and maintained trails, helped with events, led walks, devel- oped programs, and performed many other large and small tasks.
 We also thank those who have given ease- ments, and donated land and the funds to acquire land.
 You have all helped our mission in hundreds of ways.

 We look forward to celebrating with you.
 We also look forward to working with all our friends and neigh- bors in Lyme to maintain the vision and continue our mission, which will be more important than ever in the coming years.